Vishwateja1785/Projects-Overview/README.md

+# Data Science and Machine Learning Projects
+Welcome to my portfolio of Data Science and Machine Learning projects!🚀 This repository showcases a diverse range of real-world problems Here, I showcase a collection of diverse projects that reflect my skills in Data Science, Machine Learning, NLP and Data Visualization.
+Each project demonstrates practical applications of advanced algorithms, and statistical models and reflects my passion for leveraging data to derive meaningful insights and solve complex challenges.

 # Projects-Overview
 ## Natural Language Processing (NLP)
 ### TripAdvisor: Monitoring Reviews & Responses
-Developed an NLP framework using BERT to predict review sentiment and evaluate response similarity, achieving 62% accuracy in emotion prediction and 77% in response similarity metrics.
+• Description: Built an NLP framework using BERT to predict the sentiment of reviews and measure the semantic similarity of responses to reviews.
+• Key Results: Achieved 62% accuracy for emotion prediction and 77% for response similarity.

 ## Time-Series Forecasting
 ### Forecasting Walmart’s Retail Sales
-Analyzed 450k+ weekly sales records with PySpark and ARIMA, incorporating factors like markdowns, holidays, and fuel prices, reducing model training time by 87%.
+• Description: Analyzed factors like markdowns, holidays, fuel prices, and temperature on 450k+ weekly sales records using time-series models and PySpark.
+• Key Results: Reduced training time for forecasting by 87%.

 ## Regression and Predictive Modeling
 ### Medical Insurance Price Prediction
-Compared ensemble models (XGBoost, GBM, RF) for price prediction.
-RF achieved the best trade-off between accuracy (R² = 86.4%) and computational efficiency.
+• Description: Analyzed the factors affecting the Premium Price using EDA and compared various ensemble machine learning models for accurate insurance price prediction.
+• Key Results: Random Forest provided better MAE and MAPE with faster training times.

 ### Spotify Music Popularity Analysis
-Explored song features like energy and valence, using regression models and Tableau to develop a recommendation system for song popularity.
+• Description: Analyzed song features like energy and valence and developed a recommendation system.
+• Key Results: Provided intelligent music suggestions using regression models in Tableau.

 ## Healthcare Analytics
 ### Heart Failure Prediction
-Preprocessed clinical data, achieving a 98% accuracy with KNN and an 87% F1 score with SVM.
+• Description: Preprocessed and normalized healthcare data to predict heart failure.
+• Key Results: Achieved 87% F1 score with SVM and 98% accuracy using KNN with K-fold cross-validation.
 ### Heart Attack Analysis and Prediction
-Engineered features and implemented ANN and RNN models to predict heart attacks, achieving 85% accuracy.
+• Description: Conducted EDA and feature engineering, applying machine learning and deep learning models for heart attack prediction.
+• Key Results: Achieved 85% accuracy using RNN.

 ## Recommender Systems
 ### Video Game Recommendation System
+• Description: Built a recommendation system using User-User & Item-Item Collaborative Filtering.
-Built a recommendation engine with Item-Item Collaborative Filtering in Streamlit, achieving RMSE of 0.58 and MAE of 0.48.
+• Key Results: Item-Item Collaborative Filtering outperformed other recommendation methods with RMSE of 0.58 and MAE of 0.48.

 ## Statistical Modeling
 ### Quantitative Assessment of Parkinson’s Disease Severity
-Identified factors influencing disease severity, achieving a 97% accuracy with SVM and employing advanced statistical techniques.
+• Description: Developed machine learning models to identify factors influencing Parkinson’s disease severity.
+• Key Results: Achieved 97% accuracy with SVM.

 ## Tools & Technologies Used
-Programming Languages: Python, R, SAS, SQL
+• Programming Languages: Python, R, SAS, SQL

-Libraries & Frameworks: PySpark, Scikit-learn, TensorFlow, OpenCV, Streamlit
+• Libraries & Frameworks: Pandas, NumPy, PySpark, Scikit-learn, TensorFlow, BERT, Streamlit

-Visualization: Tableau, Seaborn, Matplotlib, Tableau
+• Visualization: Tableau, Seaborn, Matplotlib